cwoe/api-gateway-url-shortening/readme.md

   - Throttle API Gateway
   - Find a way to upload the lambda code within the template

-The live version has these issues fixed via manual intervention.
+The live version has these issues are fixed via manual intervention.

 ## Sources: